Estimated reading time: 5 minutes

 2. Actively Listen

 Don’t underestimate the power of active listening in your arsenal of negotiation skills.
 We’re not talking about the kind of listening where you just sit there maintaining eye contact and nodding.
-There’s more to active listening than just that when it’s used as a negotiating skill.
+There’s more to active listening than just when used as a negotiating skill.

 3. Be the Reluctant Negotiator